Spyridon Vikatos: Life

 Spyridon Vikatos was born in Argostoli, Cephalonia, in 1878.

-He was assisted by the German Archbishop of Athens to study painting at the Athens School of Fine Arts, where he was taught by Nikiforos Lytras and Spyridon Prosalentis.
+AHe was assisted by the Archbishop of Athens Germanos Kalligas to study painting at the Athens School of Fine Arts as a student of Nikiforos Lytras and Spyridon Prosalentis.

-He went on to the Academy of Fine Arts in Munich where he studied with Nikolaos Gyzis and Ludwig von Löfftz.
+After his graduation Vikatos earned a scholarship and moved to Germany where he studied at the Academy of Fine Arts in Munich under Nikolaos Gyzis and Ludwig von Löfftz.

-He was awarded the silver medal and a prize in a drawing competition in 1903.
+He was also awarded with various prizes and distinctions.

-He returned to Athens and taught at the School of Fine Arts from 1909 until 1940.
-Sofia Zengo Papadhimitri, Yiannis Spyropoulos and Victor Ioannides were among his pupils.
+Following his return to Greece, Vikatos taught at the School of Fine Arts from 1909 until 1939.
+Agenor Asteriadis, Giorgos Gounaropoulos, Spyros Papaloukas, Yannis Tsarouchis, Sofia Zengo Papadhimitri, Yiannis Spyropoulos, Sophia Laskaridou and Victor Ioannides were among his students.

-Another of his pupils was Sophia Laskaridou.

 He died in Athens in 1960.

 Work

 Vikatos mainly painted portraits and genre subjects.

 His paintings show the influence of German academicism and also of the 17th century Flemish School.

-To a lesser extent he painted historical and religious compositions, still lifes, landscapes.
+To a lesser extent he painted historical and religious compositions, still lifes and landscapes.

 He is noted for his depictions of old people, either alone or in larger compositions.

 Vikatos participated in solo, group and international exhibitions, including the Bordeaux International Exposition in 1907 (gold medal), Rome in 1911, Paris in 1937 and the Venice Biennale in 1934 and 1936. in 1937 he received the national Medal of Arts and Letters, and in 1951 the Academy of Munich elected him an honorary member of the Fine Arts.

-Some of his work is held by the Municipal Art Gallery of Ioannina and the Municipal Art Gallery of Chania.
+Some of his artworks a held in the National Gallery of Greece, the Teloglion Foundation of Arts, the Municipal Art Gallery of Ioannina and the Municipal Art Gallery of Chania.